Karti722/TheMappingOverseer/README.md

 # test command for 1000 files
 python -m overseer.cli --metrics ./Metrics/metrics --sample 100000 --skip-bad-files

+# important note about Open AI api key
+Make sure to set the Open AI key using Powershell or Terminal locally before running the main command

 ## Overseer CLI Commands

 This project exposes a single CLI entrypoint implemented in `overseer/cli.py`.
 The CLI loads metric CSVs from a folder, runs a set of checks, optionally uses an LLM to explain detected anomalies, and writes an HTML report.
 Run it from the project root with `python -m overseer.cli`.